 Spray liberally to exposed skin.
-If you spray your clothing, be sure to use good quality essential oils, like THESE, which are certified organic to international standards, cold steam distilled in order to preserve the delicate compounds that get destroyed by heat, and contain no filler oils (“pure” essential oils are allowed to contain up to 50% fillers!)
+If you spray your clothing, be sure to use premium quality essential oils, cold steam distilled in order to preserve the delicate compounds that get destroyed by heat, and contain no filler oils (“pure” essential oils are allowed to contain up to 50% fillers!)

 This spray smells really good.
 I get a lot of comments from people about how good it smells!
 But, the bugs HATE the odor.
 This spray is also a very effective bug killer, since the soap concentrate kills bugs, without harmful toxic fumes.

 Soap slows down the evaporation of the essential oils, and helps keep the repellant clinging to skin.
 Liquid soap (diluted in water) alone will help repel bugs.
 Combining effective oils, and liquid soap makes for a more effective recipe.